-Somehow or other, cocoa was transported to modern-day Mexico, where it became central to the Mayan civilisation.
-It appears to have spread gradually throughout both the Aztec and Mayan empires, but how it was spread (i.e. as seeds, seedlings or cuttings) is not known.
+Somehow or other, cocoa was transported to what is now modern-day Mexico, where it became central to the Mayan civilisation.
+It appears to have spread gradually throughout both the Aztec and Mayan empires, but how it was spread – as seeds, seedlings or cuttings – is not known.

 As Spanish and Portuguese aristocrats became more and more enamoured with drinking chocolate, cocoa supply couldn’t keep up.
 This was partly because demand was just too high, but things were made harder because of the devastation and deaths of the indigenous Amazonian tribes (by some estimates, over 80% of these tribes were destroyed).

 Entrepreneurial farmers, traders and landowners, including religious orders like the Jesuits and Dominicans, started to explore new locations to grow cocoa – and started to open “plantations” everywhere from Venezuela to southern Brazil in the early 1700s.